Priyansh42/Indian-Railways-Automated-Announcement-Software/README.md

 ## Announcement Languages

-Announcement is generated in the below languages:
+Announcement is generated in the below three languages:

 * Hindi